 - Alice Oswald

-You'll study at the Poetry School in Lambeth, a short walk from Waterloo and the South Bank.
-The Saison Poetry Library, British libraries and London's central cultural hubs are nearby.
+You will study at the Poetry School in Lambeth, a short walk from Canada Water.
+The National Poetry Library British libraries and London's central cultural hubs are nearby.
 The Poetry School has a small but growing library.

-You'll have the opportunity to enrich your practice through The Poetry School's many collaborations.
+You will have the opportunity to enrich your practice through The Poetry School's many collaborations.
 The Poetry School is embedded in the poetry world with links to other poetry and arts organisations.
-You'll be situated at the centre of a thriving poetry community.
+You will be situated at the centre of a thriving poetry community.

 A large and varied short course programme runs alongside the MA.
 You can choose to access these courses for a supplementary fee.